-We do not believe that inflation had a material effect on our business, financial condition or results of operations during the three months ended December 31, 2022 or 2021.
+We do not believe that inflation had a material effect on our business, financial condition or results of operations during either of the three months ended December 31, 2023 or 2022.
 If our costs were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases.
 Our inability or failure to do so could harm our business, financial condition and results of operations.